I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 What Color is Benjamin Moore Thunder?

 Ben Moore Thunder is a soft and sophisticated gray.
 It’s not too dark yet, it’s not too light, you can say it is the middle of the road.
+If you compare it to BM Edgecomb Gray, you can see it’s much darker.
+Then if you compare it to BM Sparrow, it is lighter.

 There are also no incredibly strong undertones pulling it one way or another as you see in some other gray paint colors.
 Yes, some undertones will show in certain light situations.
 However, Thunder is a great versatile gray paint color that stays fairly neutral.